pushpendra0197/Car_Sellingprice_Predictor/README.md

-I made Car Price Prediction after checking with all supervised continuous machine learning algorithm and choosed best r2_score given algorithm.
+I made Car Price Prediction model after checking with all supervised continuous machine learning algorithm and choosed best r2_score given algorithm.
 For this project i have taken help of Tkinter module for GUI.